adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 It does, however, have a different aesthetic and the products can no longer be removed i.e. no form and no remove button.

 The first thing to address is the temptation to reuse the basket template (and CSS).
-Just because there are similarities does not mean they are the same.
+Even though there are similarities, this does not mean they are the same.

 If we try to combine them we'll entangle two modules with display logic and CSS overrides.
 This entangling by definition is complex which in turn is hard to maintain and easily avoidable.